-- III.
-Professional training and experience 15 points
+III.
+Professional training and experience - 15 points

-- A. Educational attainment

-- Attainment of earned terminal degree

-in teaching discipline -- 8 points not in teaching discipline -- 6 points - 2.
+- A. Educational attainment - 1.
+Attainment of earned terminal degree - a. in teaching discipline -- 8 points - b. not in teaching discipline -- 6 points - 2.
 Completion of all but dissertation -- 4 points - 3.
 Completion of course work, but not of foreign language requirements, general examinations, or other required examinations, for the terminal degree in major teaching discipline 3 points - 4.
-Earned specialist degree or completion of 24 semester hours of graduate work above the master's degree in the major teaching discipline and in a degree program 2 points
+Earned specialist degree or completion of 24 semester hours of graduate work above the master's degree in the major teaching discipline and in a degree program -2 points - B. Experience - 1.
+Teaching experience - a.

-B. Experience

-- 1. Teaching experience - a.
 College or University level-1/2 point per year up to 20 years - b.
-Non-college level teaching -1/2 point per year up to 16 years - 2.
-Other professional experience related to instruction 1/2 point per year up to 16 years - C. Non-degree study: formal or informal course work, travel, participation in conferences or developmental workshops, etc., over past five years --3 points c. local level -- 1 point per office
+Non-college level teaching 1/2 point per year up to 16 years - 2.
+Other professional experience related to instruction -1/2 point per year up to 16 years - C. Non-degree study: formal or informal course work, travel, participation in conferences or developmental workshops, etc., over past five years -- 3 points - IV.
+Professional activities and community service -- 15 points - A. Professional activities over past five years -- 10 points maximum - 1.
+Service as an officer in a leading professional organization at the - a. international or national level -- 2.5 points per office - b. regional or state level -- 1.5 points per office - c. local level -- 1 point per office